Garden Hoes - Selection, FAQ, and more

 ● More Info

 Get up close to your plants and soil.
 This tool is also called a Hand Mattock.
-2 inch wide forged steel blade, and 13 inch hardwood handle.
+It features a 2 inch wide forged steel blade, and a 13 inch hardwood handle.
+Made in Spain.

 ● Till raised beds & flower gardens.